Bryan-TranLu/Module18_Challenge/README.md

 Submission for Bryan Tran Lu.

 ## Description
-This assigment creates a blockchain using python and runs the script using streamlit.
+This assigment creates a blockchain using python and runs the script using Streamlit for a user friendly interface.

 ## Instructions
-The ipynb file is under `pychain.py`.
+The py file is under `pychain.py`.

 ## Installation Requirements
 Import the following: